EXP-code/EXP-container/README.md

 ## Notes

-For all of these recipes, we recommend that you match the container version of MPI and Cuda to the host versions.
+- For all of these recipes, we recommend that you match the container version of MPI and Cuda to the host versions.
 For example, we have found that even differences in the micro versions for OpenMPI can lead to problems.

+- EXP has automatic slurm support built in, but this is not always successful from inside the container.
+There is no significantly loss of functionality by disabling this in CMake using `-DENABLE_SLURM=OFF`.